foomo/gocontentful/README.md

 **BASE FUNCTIONS COMMON TO ALL CONTENT TYPES**

+>**(cc *ContentfulClient) CacheHasContentType**(contentTypeID string) bool

+Returns true if the specified contentTypeID is cached by the client, false otherwise.

 >**NewContentfulClient**(spaceID string, clientMode string, clientKey string, optimisticPageSize uint16, logFn func(fields map[string]interface{}, level int, args ...interface{}), logLevel int, debug bool) (*ContentfulClient, error)

 Creates a Contentful client, this is the first function you need to call.
-For usage details please refer to the Quickstart above
+For usage details please refer to the Quickstart above.

 ---